abaticle/ui5_upload/README.md

 It work this way :

-1. The source folder is zipped
+1. The source folder is zipped.

-2. The zip file is sent to SAP in a temporary folder to a specific SICF node
+2. The zip file is sent to SAP in a temporary folder through a specific SICF node.

-3. Then the standard function module /UI5/UI5_REPOSITORY_LOAD_HTTP is called to update the repository
+3. The standard function module /UI5/UI5_REPOSITORY_LOAD_HTTP is then called to update the repository using a transport order,an application name and a package name.

 ### Installation